geraldmoore/binocular/README.md

 A Python package which groups similar camera imagery using a cosine similarity matrix and a time-based threshold.

+Currently uses a pre-trained efficienet model to encode the feature vectors for the image.
+A pair-wise cosine similarity metric is computed using the feature vectors.

 ![alt text](assets/image.png)

 ## TODO